The Irishman Review – The Chaotic ‘Truth’ About Organized Crime

 This review is here to tell you that The Irishman is not a movie that you want to watch without paying your full attention to it.
 You can’t spend half of it talking or texting, or scrolling through social media.
 It begs you to pay attention to it.
 This epic crime story spins a web of (very dubious) history, relationships, and a slow-burn motive.
 Sure, we may have a pretty good idea of what might happen based on our knowledge of Jimmy Hoffa.
 And we all have a general knowledge of what mobsters can do.
 But it’s still thrilling to watch.
 And man is it ever good to see Joe Pesci and Robert De Niro back at it again.

 This film is the culmination of years of Scorsese’s work on the genre.
 It’s his most expensive film that he’s done and the longest.
 It brings back old collaborators and an atmosphere of old-timey violence.
-It may not be as exciting as some of the other movies that are out this week, like the thrilling mystery Knives Out, but it’s a riveting watch.
+It may not be as exciting as some of the other movies that are out this week, like the thrilling mystery Knives Out, but it’s riveting to watch, review, or just experience.
 And the best part?
 You don’t need to buy a ticket to see it since it’s available on Netflix for streaming.